oceanprotocol/ocean.py/READMEs/setup-remote.md

 ### 1.3 RPCs and Infura

-The config file's default RPCs points to Infura, which require you to have an Infura account with corresponding token `WEB3_INFURA_PROJECT_ID`.
+The config file's default RPCs point to Infura, which require you to have an Infura account with corresponding token `WEB3_INFURA_PROJECT_ID`.

 #### If you do have an Infura account